ParallelMaths/parallel/pages/6-38-advanced-counting.md

 :::

 ::: problem id=1_4 marks=2
-__1.4__ One year I went to a woodland and captured 100 squirrels.
+__1.4__ One year I went to a woodland and captured 100 squirrels, and marked them.

-I then recaptured 20 squirrels.
+I then recaptured 100 squirrels, of which 20 were marked.

-The next year I went to the same woodland, captured 100 squirrels and recaptured 40.
+The next year (by which point all the original marks had rubbed off), I captured another 100 squirrels and marked them.

+This time, when I recaptured 100 squirrels I saw that 40 were marked.

-What has happened to the population size?
+What has happened to the population size in the last year?

 * [ ] Increased by 20
 * [ ] It has doubled